wilath/recipe-book/README.md

 # To Do:

+-add possibility to add microblog Post when creating new Recipe

 -add href for notifacion leading to event, move clear to button

 -switch cross-servcie communaction from app-component to core.service.ts